Rivière des Marsouins

-The Rivière des Marsouins is a river on the Indian Ocean island of Réunion.
-It is 32.3 km long.
+The Rivière des Marsouins is a river on the Indian Ocean island of Réunion, which is an overseas department and region of France.
+The river is 32.3 km long.
 It flows northeast from the center of the island, reaching the sea close to the town of Saint-Benoit.
 The Rivière des Roches follows a largely parallel course, reaching the sea three kilometres to the north.